 IMPALA’s Executive Chair Helen Smith commented: “When it comes to so-called equitable remuneration, we continued our research and our view on this has not changed: it would deplete value from the market and undermine diversity, equity and inclusion in the music community.
 Instead, we believe industry-wide agreements exemplified in France are the way forward.
 We also address the discussion about shares between different parts of the sector and believe that we need to respond to a gradual erosion of the master right share going to labels and artists in recent years.
 Our recommendation is that this needs to be increased to facilitate investment and risk.
 Not only that, but we also believe that the independent sector’s disproportionate investment in new talent needs to be recognised.
 No independent label should receive lower rates, and our recommendations would help increase their revenue.”

 The third part of the plan sets out proposals designed to boost diversity and transparency, as well as enhance climate engagement, all of which are flagged as opportunities in IMPALA’s proposals.
 In its conclusions, IMPALA calls for new metrics and targets.
-“In another two years’ time, we hope to be celebrating a much bigger streaming industry that’s fairer for all and sets standards for delivering art in all its thrilling diversity to an engaged, informed worldwide audience choosing from tailored services for every taste and need” concludes IMPALA in It’s Time to Challenge the Flow #2, Revisiting how to make the most of streaming, April 2023.
+“In another two years’ time, we hope to be celebrating a much bigger streaming industry that’s fairer for all and sets standards for delivering art in all its thrilling diversity to an engaged, informed worldwide audience choosing from tailored services for every taste and need” concludes IMPALA in It’s Time to Challenge the Flow #2, Revisiting how to make the most of streaming.

 More about IMPALA